ulab-uiuc/CS598/README.md

 ## Deploy

 + To deploy the changes to the course website, run the following code in your terminal.
+The whole website will be **automatically** deployed at https://ulab-uiuc.github.io/CS598/ or http://courses.grainger.illinois.edu/cs598you/fa2024/.

 ```bash
 npm run deploy
 ```